DominikMartinat/rdf-mmdb/README.md

 * Shex files contain schema for data model.

 * Turtle files contain R2RML mappings and membranes_to_CHEBI.ttl is file with links between membranes and their membrane components in CHEBI database.
+Data about darabases for referencing in references_data.ttl

-* Temporary vocabulary is stored in temp.rdfs file.
+* Vocabulary is stored in vocabulary.rdfs file.

 * SPARQL endpoint prototype accessible [HERE](https://idsm.elixir-czech.cz/sparql/endpoint/molmedb).